dcos-labs/dcos-openvpn/README.md

 OpenVPN server and REST management interface package for DC/OS

-Please note: This is a DC/OS Community package, which is not supported by Mesosphere Customer support.
+Please note: This is a DC/OS Community package, which is not formally tested or supported by Mesosphere

-All issues and PRs should be raised on this repository.
+Issues and PRs are welcome

 Features
 --------------